UTNuclearRoboticsPublic/project-crunch/README.md

 > When I install Nvidia drivers, the headset no longer works.

-* If you are on a laptop, the built in display affects the device numbers in an unknown way.
-This prevents our configuration for allowing HMDs on the GPU from working properly.
-For now we do not use Nvidia drivers on laptops as nouveau seems to be enough to run the program.
+* If you are on a laptop, the Nvidia drivers have unknown issues with recognizing HMD devices as monitors.
+This is due (we think) to the built in desplay and its interaction with the graphics card.
+The configuration file we add that allows HMDs to be recognized on a given device does not seem to work when a built in display is being used.
+You can use the nouveau drivers with a single headset but this driver does not work for 2 headsets.

+TODO create new sections for:
+* TODO networking ports and firewall access how-to information
+* TODO talk about choosing cameras for future use.
+* TODO surround view information

 ---